-- Grand Hyatt Automates Savings with Verdigris
+- Grand Hyatt San Francisco

-- 660-room hotel with retail tenants
+- 668-room hotel with retail tenants

 As one of the premier hotels in the heart of the city, Grand Hyatt San Francisco maintains a commitment to providing the best experience for its guests while being good stewards of the community and environment.
 In pursuit of this goal, Grand Hyatt San Francisco has established a reputation as a leader in smart-building and green technology.

-Grand Hyatt San Francisco has been a Verdigris customer since 2015 when the Director of Engineering came to us looking for an accurate and innovative solution to account for energy costs associated with the hotel’s retail tenant.
+Grand Hyatt San Francisco has been a Verdigris customer since 2015, when the Director of Engineering came to us looking for an accurate and innovative solution to account for energy costs associated with the hotel’s retail tenant.
 Verdigris systems revealed that the tenant was responsible for a higher portion of the building’s energy costs than had been initially estimated.
-This was due to high energy usage during expensive peak-demand periods1 when many hotels typically have relatively low demand.
-This discovery was only possible through high-frequency circuit-level metering from Verdigris, and has allowed the hotel to avoid paying high costs for energy it isn’t using2.
+This was due to high energy usage during expensive peak-demand periods when many hotels typically have relatively low demand.
+This discovery was only possible through high-frequency circuit-level metering from Verdigris, and has allowed the hotel to avoid paying high costs for energy it isn’t using.

-Since then, our relationship has expanded beyond submetering to include whole-building metering, Intelligent Alerts, and Adaptive AutomationTM to deliver thousands of dollars in energy savings for the hotel.
+Since then, our relationship has expanded beyond submetering to include whole-building metering, Intelligent Alerts, and Adaptive Automation to deliver thousands of dollars in energy savings for the hotel.

-Adaptive AutomationTM is a novel product that enables an energy management strategy known as automated demand management (ADM) that controls equipment autonomously in the background with no involvement necessary from the engineering team, much like autopilot in a self-driving car.
+Verdigris Adaptive Automation uses automated demand management (ADM) to control equipment autonomously in the background with no involvement necessary from the building engineering team, much like autopilot in a self-driving car.

-To implement Adaptive AutomationTM, Hyatt connected Verdigris energy meters to the building’s main panel and integrated the system into the building management system (BMS).
+To implement Adaptive Automation, Hyatt connected Verdigris energy meters to the building’s main panel and integrated the system into the building management system (BMS).
 Then, non-critical equipment in the hotel were identified that could be turned off during peak periods without affecting guest comfort.

-Cost savings on demand management through Adaptive AutomationTM has resulted in greater building optimization and zero effort from onsite personnel.
-Since installing Verdigris in June 2017, Adaptive AutomationTM has consistently saved the hotel over 20% of the costs of the controlled load, resulting in an average monthly ROI of 41% and earnback of the initial investment in less than 6 months.
+Cost savings on demand management through Adaptive Automation has resulted in greater building optimization with zero effort from onsite personnel.
+Since installing Verdigris in June 2017, Adaptive Automation has consistently saved the hotel over 20% of the costs of the controlled load, resulting in an average monthly ROI of 41% and earnback of the initial investment in less than 6 months.